 We are available 9-5 PST Monday-Friday.
 If we are assisting other customers and cannot pickup do leave a message clearly stating your name and phone number and we will return your call as soon as possible.

 Customer Service Manager, Emily Labarre

-The expansion will subside upon refrigerating to the coldest non-frozen temperature around 34 degrees Fahrenheit, because the probiotics are relatively dormant at cold temperatures.
-So regardless of whether you receive your Raw Cultured Vegetables via insulated or non-insulated shipping method, we recommend that you refrigerate your cultured vegetables and cool them down to 33˚ or 34˚ before opening.
-This will minimize the risk of your Raw Cultured Vegetables expanding beyond the jar when opened.
+Expansion will subside upon refrigerating to the coldest non-frozen temperature around 34 degrees Fahrenheit, because the probiotics are relatively dormant at cold temperatures.
+So regardless of whether you receive your Raw Cultured Vegetables via insulated or non-insulated shipping method, we recommend that you cool them down to 33˚ or 34˚ before opening.
+This will minimize the chance of your Raw Cultured Vegetables expanding beyond the jar when opened.

 Please use the links above to the FedEx and UPS Ground service transit time maps and weather maps to get an idea of the transit times and temperatures that your Raw Cultured Vegetables would likely experience if you choose the $7 flat rate shipping option.

 Expedited shipping is also available.
 You will be provided with the options and cost quotes for expedited shipping in Step 4 of the checkout process.
 With all shipping options you never count the first day out as part of the transit time, you start counting on the following day.
 For example, if it is a four day transit time and it leaves on a Monday it will arrive that Friday.
 Also keep in mind that you do not count Saturday and Sunday, even with expedited shipping.